5 Unmissable Events To Attend During The First Weekend Of The New Year

 This coming weekend is all about firsts!

-It’s the first weekend of the month/year/decade/ and you just HAVE to spice things up a little, no questions asked!
-With a magical cosmic phenomenon, to cray sales and some godsent brunches – this weekend has something in store for just about anyone and erraone. #Yaaaas!
+It’s the first weekend of the month/year/decade and you just HAVE to spice things up a little, no questions asked!
+With a magical cosmic phenomenon, to cray sales, drag races, theme park extravaganzas and some godsent restos to unwind at – this weekend has something in store for just about anyone and erraone. #Yaaaas!

-Call on the squad and get ready to paint the town red this weekend with this carefully curated weekend round-up made for all those wanting to live it up and get productive this weekend.
+Call on the squad and get ready to paint the town red this weekend, with this carefully curated weekend activities list made for all those wanting to live it up and get productive this weekend.

 4. Make your first Saturday unforgettable at the Lovin Dubai Cruise Saturday brunch partaayyyy